jrsmth/spring/content/13-docker-introduction/README.md

 # Introduction to Docker
-*A tool for running applications in containers*
+*A tool for running software in containers*

 <br>